gallandarakhneorg/labmanager/docs/editpublications.md

 * `PDF copy of the publication`: you could provide the PDF copy of your publication to the information system.
 * `Award certificate for the publication`: if you have gained an award associated to the publication, you could publish the PDF copy of this award.
 * `Force the validation of the publication by organization authority`: this flag is used by some tools for validating this publication and avoid to be considered as a duplicate publication in the database.
+* `Is the publication validated by a local authority?` indicates if a local authority, e.g. the Director of the research lab, has validated the information associated to the publication.

 ### Fields for publications in journals or journal editions